 These are Technical Diving Certification Programs, and as such, require 100% initiative and extensive effort from the student.
 Failure to Train on behalf of the student may result in being Dropped from Roles.

-The minimum age for this course is:
+The minimum age for all courses is:

 The IANTD Advanced Nitrox (EANx) Diver course provides MSD or above certified divers with their first look into technical diving as a practice.
 It teaches equipment configuration for technical diving, standard practices and procedures, team diving practices and procedures, technical dive planning, simulated staged decompression, handling and management of higher oxygen-enriched mixtures up to 100% oxygen, and more.